Mouseion: Destruction

 The last known references to the old Mouseion still functioning occur in the 260s AD.
-The Brucheion, the complex of palaces and gardens that included the Mouseion, was probably destroyed by fire on the orders of Emperor Aurelian in 272 AD, although we do not know for sure how much of the original buildings still existed at the time.
-Scattered references in later sources suggest that another mouseion was established in the 4th century at a different location, but little is known about its organisation and it is unlikely to have had the resources of its predecessor.
-The mathematician Theon of Alexandria (ca. 335– ca. 405), father of the philosopher Hypatia, is described in the 10th century Suda as "the man from the Mouseion," but it is not clear what connection he actually had with it.
+The Brucheion, the complex of palaces and gardens that included the Mouseion, was probably destroyed by fire on the orders of Emperor Aurelian in 272 AD, although it is not known with certainty how much of the original buildings existed at the time.
+Scattered references in later sources suggest that another comparable institution was established in the 4th century at a different location, but little is known about its organisation and it is unlikely to have had the resources of its predecessor.
+The mathematician Theon of Alexandria (ca. 335 – ca. 405), father of the philosopher Hypatia, is described in the 10th century Suda as "the man from the Mouseion," but it is not clear what connection he actually had with it.
 Zacharias Rhetor and Aeneas of Gaza both speak of a physical space known as the "Mouseion" in the late 5th century.

 Legacy

-The Ptolemies founded their Mouseion at a time of transition in Greek history, during the passage from a predominantly oral to a more literary culture.
+The Ptolemies founded the original Mouseion at a time of transition in Greek history, during the passage from a predominantly oral to a more literary culture.
 The scholars gathered there included: